ds5110/git-intro/git.md

 ## authentication

-* If all you're doing is cloning a public repo, then you don't need to worry about authentication.
+* If all you're doing is cloning a public repo and working locally, then you don't need to worry about authentication.
+But we'll be working with github a lot.
-  Otherwise, you'll be typing your username and password a lot, and that gets old fast.
 * To clone a private github repo or update any kind of repo, you'll need to authenticate.
 You have some choices:
   * You can type your github username and password
     * That gets old fast.